 As with other handheld can openers, this device requires the use of four “AA” batteries.
 The mechanics of this device are not removable and care must be used when it requires cleaning.

 Hamilton Beach presents a tall model electric can opener built to open both regular size and extra tall cans.
 The metal cutter on this model is removable and dishwasher safe to make clean-up very easy.
 This device was released in a Hamilton Beach series of matching appliances so users can collect a matching set for their kitchen.
-Also equipped with a knife sharpener and bottle opener, this model seeks to eliminate counter-top clutter while competing with other multi-use electric can openers.
+Also electric can opener equipped with an internal knife sharpener and bottle opener.
+This exceptional model seeks to eliminate counter-top clutter while competing with other multi-use electric can openers.
 It’s also really easy to clean and user-friendly.

 While this can opener will hold lighter cans for hands-free operation, they suggest supporting heavier cans to avoid the machine being overloaded.